Updated 28 September 2021

 Malawi has banned all but essential travellers from India from 28 April.
 Those eligible will have to show a negative PCR test result or certificate of a test taken within 72 hours before arrival, and undergo institutional quarantine at a designated hotel at their own expense on arrival into the country.

 Entry from India is temporarily banned from 11 April.
-The ban extends to all travellers including citizens of New Zealand.
+The ban extends to all travellers except for citizens of New Zealand and their immediate family members.

 Those who been in India within 14 days before travel will not be able to enter Nigeria.

 Travel from India to Pakistan has been suspended by the Pakistani authorities from 19 April.
 The country has put India in the C category, meaning people can travel only under very specific guidelines.

 Indians will be allowed to enter the European nation only for essential reasons like professional, study, family reunion, health and humanitarian purposes.
 All non-essential travel has been stopped.